Maintain refrigerated at 2-8°C for up to 6 months. For long term storage store at -20°C

 Product Specific Information

-Immunohistochemical analysis of formalin-fixed and paraffin-embedded human cancer tissue using anti-PDX1 polyclonal antibody (PA5-11896) and then the tissue was peroxidase-conjugated to the secondary antibody, followed by DAB staining.
+Immunohistochemical analysis of formalin-fixed, paraffin-embedded human cancer tissue using a FLT3 polyclonal antibody (Product # PA5-14667), followed by HRP-conjugated secondary antibody and DAB staining.

 Flt3 / CD135 Antibody (PA5-14667) in FACS FLT3_Antibody_PA5-14667_FC_1_112013.jpg